-The Division of Student Affairs is committed to fostering an environment that supports your active involvement as responsible citizens in our global community, promotes mutual respect, encourages your growth, and celebrates and appreciates our differences.
 We are honored to partner with you on your academic pursuits at Clark University, and know you will learn and grow in numerous ways during your time here.

-In this guide, you'll find a comprehensive overview of University resources and the services, opportunities, and connection points you'll need on your Clark journey, including information about offices and departments and the best ways to access them.
-You will also find the the Guide to Living on Campus and various policies, so you always have a sense of what you can expect from our community.
-Learn more about campus facilities, programs, ways to get involved, and valuable information about living off campus and in our vibrant home city, Worcester - and how you can become a part of our larger community.
+In this guide, you'll find a comprehensive overview of University resources as well as the services, opportunities, and connection points you'll need on your Clark journey, including information about offices and departments and the best ways to access them.
+You will also find the Guide to Living on Campus and various important policies, so you always have a sense of what you can expect from our community.
+Learn more about campus facilities, programs, ways to get involved, and get valuable information about living off campus and in our vibrant home city, Worcester - and how you can become a part of our larger community.

 Our goal is to provide you with the resources you need to be successful and connected at Clark.
-We welcome your feedback on this guide, and how we can make it more useful to you.
-Feel free to contact the Dean of Students (dos@clarku.edu) any time with suggestions, questions, or if you aren't sure where to start.
+We welcome your feedback on this guide and how we can make it more useful to you.
+Feel free to contact the Division of Student Success (Success@clarku.edu) at any time with suggestions, questions - or if you aren't sure where to start.

-On behalf of the entire University community, I wish you a very productive, energizing, and enjoyable year.
+On behalf of the entire University community, I wish you a very productive, energizing, and enjoyable year..